The Secret World of Alex Mack

-The Secret World of Alex Mack is an American television series that ran from October 8, 1994 to January 15, 1998, on Nickelodeon (part of the SNICK line-up).
+The Secret World of Alex Mack is an American science fiction television series that aired on Nickelodeon from October 8, 1994, to January 15, 1998.
 The series was co-created by Ken Lipman and Thomas W. Lynch and was produced by Lynch Entertainment, Hallmark Entertainment and Nickelodeon Productions.
 The Secret World of Alex Mack was accompanied by a tie-in series of 34 paperback books, as well as a variety of merchandise.
-The series concluded with a two-part finale in 1998.

 Plot

-Alexandra "Alex" Mack is an ordinary teenage girl, living with her parents, George and Barbara, and prodigious older sister, Annie, in the industrial town of Paradise Valley, Arizona.
-The town is largely funded around Paradise Valley Chemical, a chemical factory that employs most of the adult residents, although the factory's staff and history are notoriously shady.
-While walking home after her first day of junior high school, saddened by an embarrassing encounter with a boy and bullied for having a Trollz lunchbox, Alex is nearly hit by a truck from Paradise Valley Chemical, and during the incident, she is accidentally drenched with GC-161, an experimental substance developed by the factory.
-She soon discovers that it has given her strange powers, including telekinesis, shooting electricity from her fingers, and the ability to dissolve into a mobile puddle of water.
-Alex finds this exciting and fun, however, her powers prove to be unpredictable (occasionally, her skin glows a bright yellow when she is nervous).
-She confides only in Annie and her best friend Ray, choosing to keep her powers a secret from everyone else, including her parents, for fear of what the chemical factory's CEO, Danielle Atron, will do to her if she finds out.
+Alexandra "Alex" Mack is an ordinary teenage girl living in the industrial town of Paradise Valley with her parents, George and Barbara, and her precocious older sister, Annie.
+The town largely revolves around Paradise Valley Chemical, a factory that employs most of the adult residents but has a notoriously shady history and staff.

+While walking home after her first day of junior high, Alex is nearly hit by a truck from Paradise Valley Chemical, and during the incident, she is accidentally drenched in GC-161, an experimental chemical developed by the factory.
+She soon discovers it has given her strange powers, including telekinesis, the ability to generate electricity from her fingertips, and the ability to morph into a mobile puddle of liquid.
+Though Alex finds her powers exciting, they are unpredictable—sometimes her skin glows bright yellow when she's nervous.
+She confides only in Annie and her best friend Ray, choosing to keep her powers a secret from everyone else, including her parents, in order to protect herself from the chemical factory's ruthless CEO, Danielle Atron.